NREL/OpenStudio-ERI/docs/source/software_connection.rst

 Windows must reference a HPXML ``Enclosures/Walls/Wall`` element via the ``AttachedToWall``.
 Windows must also have an ``Azimuth`` specified, even if the attached wall does not.

-Overhangs can optionally be defined for a window by specifying a ``Window/Overhangs`` element.
+Overhangs (e.g., a roof eave) can optionally be defined for a window by specifying a ``Window/Overhangs`` element.
 Overhangs are defined by the vertical distance between the overhang and the top of the window (``DistanceToTopOfWindow``), and the vertical distance between the overhang and the bottom of the window (``DistanceToBottomOfWindow``).
 The difference between these two values equals the height of the window.